-G0 Please provide the URL of your institution's net price calculator: https://npc.collegeboard.org/student/app/wellesley
+G0 Please provide the URL of your institution's net price calculator:

-Provide 2013-2014 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2017-2018 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2013-2014 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2013-2014 academic year costs of attendance will be available:
+Check here if your institution's 2017-2018 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2017-2018 academic year costs of attendance will be available: 2/17/17

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2017-2018 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS -
+G1 PRIVATE INSTITUTIONS

-Tuition: \$43,288 \$43,288
+Tuition: \$50,840 \$50,840

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

-G1 REQUIRED FEES: \$266 \$266
+G1 REQUIRED FEES: \$308 \$308

+T

 G1 ROOM AND BOARD:

-(on-campus)
+(on-campus) \$15,836 \$15,836

 G1 ROOM ONLY:

-(on-campus) \$6,846 \$6,846
+(on-campus) \$8,040 \$8,040

-G1 BOARD ONLY:
+G1 BOARD ONLY: .
+4

-(on-campus meal plan) \$6,642 \$6,642
+(on-campus meal plan) \$7,796 \$7,796

-•
+1.6 (16 11 1

-G1 Comprehensive tuition and room and d board fee (if your
+G1 Comprehensive tuition and room and be ' ,

-G1 Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+cannot provide separate tuition and roo m and board fees):